cytech/Home-Assistant-wundergroundpws/README.md

 Current conditions are generated from the wundergroundpws configured pws_id.

-Forecast is generated from the HA configured latitude/longitude.
+The forecast is generated from the HA configured latitude/longitude.
 </p>